sap-tutorials/Tutorials/tutorials/iotae-comp-buildappmc0/iotae-comp-buildappmc0.md

 ## Details
 ### You will learn
-You will learn how to build the first freestyle IoT application using SAP Web IDE Multi-Cloud
+You will learn the workflow of building the freestyle IoT application using SAP Web IDE Multi-Cloud

 ### Time to Complete
-**15 Min**
+**20 Min**

 ---